-People do often come to us for advice about purchasing vintage lighting, so when Kate Watson Smyth of the excellent blog Mad About The House came in with a number of questions we put our heads together and came up with some answers to her questions:
+People often come to us for advice about purchasing vintage lighting.
+So when Kate Watson Smyth of the excellent blog Mad About The House came in with a number of questions we put our heads together and came up with answers to her questions:

 What should you look out for when buying a vintage light?

 If you are buying from a reputable dealer then purchasing a vintage light is no different from buying any other light.
 You should study the various brands (we have information about these on our site) as well as the different types (bulkhead, machinist, ceiling light or wall light).
 Then you need to think about where you intend to put the light and what purpose it will serve.
 Is it for show, for work or the main room light?
 Once you are clear about that you can look for something you like.